marain-dotnet/Marain.Workflow/docs/concepts/core-workflow-concepts.md

 When evaluated, conditions are provided with the workflow instance and the trigger that has caused the evaluation.
 It is a simple true/false test, and the workflow engine contains the following pre-defined conditions:
 - TriggerContentTypeCondition - validates that the content type of the incoming trigger exactly matches a given content type.
 - InvokeExternalServiceCondition - performs a GET or POST request (the method is configurable) to an external endpoint and evaluates the return value, which is expected to be a string containing either "true" or "false".
-Anything other than a 200 status code results in an exception being thrown.
+Anything other than a 200 status code results in an exception being thrown, which will cause the workflow instance to become Faulted [**NOTE**: At present, this is incorrect as written; the code currently accepts any 2XX status code without throwing an exception.
+[This GitHub issue tracks the problem.](https://github.com/marain-dotnet/Marain.Workflow/issues/111)].

-If evaluating a condition fails (evaluating to "false" is not considered a failure), the workflow instance will be placed in a faulted state.
+If evaluating a condition fails (evaluating to "false" is not considered a failure), the workflow instance will be placed into the Faulted status.

 ## Trigger